12.5 Background, Medical, Psychological, and Interviews

 Drug screeningFollow scheduling and identification instructionsMissed appointments or informal advice

-Medical evaluationBring requested documents and answer truthfullyAssuming another agency's rule applies
+Medical / psychologicalBring requested documents; answer truthfullyAssuming another agency's rule applies

 Consistency matters across stages.
-If your application, background packet, interview answer, and reference information conflict, the agency may need clarification.
-Keep a copy of what you submit when allowed, and use dates and facts rather than estimates when completing forms.
+If your application, PHQ, polygraph statements, interview answers, and reference information conflict, the investigator must reconcile them — and unexplained conflicts read as either carelessness or concealment.
+Keep a copy of everything you submit when allowed, and use exact dates and facts rather than estimates.

-The main study carryover is factual discipline.
-The same habits that help with reading comprehension and report writing help with background and interviews: answer the question asked, use facts, avoid unsupported conclusions, and maintain professional tone.
+The study carryover is factual discipline: answer the question asked, use facts, avoid unsupported conclusions, and keep a professional tone.
 The written exam is one checkpoint in a larger trust process.

 Test Your Knowledge